docker/docs/content/compose/compose-file/05-services.md

   - `nocopy`: Flag to disable copying of data from a container when a volume is created.
 - `tmpfs`: Configures additional tmpfs options:
   - `size`: The size for the tmpfs mount in bytes (either numeric or as bytes unit).
   - `mode`: The file mode for the tmpfs mount as Unix permission bits as an octal number.
+Introduced in Docker Compose version [2.14.0](../release-notes.md#2260).
 - `consistency`: The consistency requirements of the mount.
 Available values are platform specific.

 > **Tip**